£35.00 / yearSign Up Now

 A Peirene subscription consists of three books of world class translated literature delivered straight to your door throughout the year 6-8 weeks before they hit the shelves!

-Subscribers also receive up to 40% off all Peirene events and free UK shipping!
+Subscribers also receive up to 40% off all Peirene events, free UK shipping and subscriber exclusives all throughout the year!

 What you support